boonecsd/pdf-from-gform/README.md

 * A new apps-script project should be automatically generated.
 Give it a name.
     * In the Code.gs file, paste the contents of the Code.gs file from this repository
         * At a minimum, review and update the fields in the script with "UPDATEME" in the comments
+        * Click the 'save' icon to save your changes to the script
     * Using the lefthand menu, go to 'Triggers', click the '+ Add Trigger' button in the bottom right
     * Fill in the following:
         * Choose which function to run: onFormSubmit